Grootsingh/Noob-Docs/[Kent C Doods]React-Docs/Advance-React-Hooks.md

 execute. helps us avoid un-nesseory re-render of ur useDebugValue hook due to your custom component re-render.

-# kent c dodds
+## kent c dodds

-Note: useDebugValue values will not show in production, because the production build of useDebugValue does nothing.
+`Note`: useDebugValue values will not show in production, because the production build of useDebugValue does nothing.

 ---

-### percive performance by useDifferedValue and useTransition.
+## percive performance by useDifferedValue and useTransition.

-# React docs : useDifferedValue improve user Experience
+## React docs : useDifferedValue improve user Experience

 ---

-# Dictionary meaning of Differ?
+## Dictionary meaning of Differ?

 - put off (an action or event) to a later time. in simple words postpone.

-# Docs
+## Docs

 useDeferredValue is a React Hook that lets you defer(postpone) updating a part of the UI.

 const deferredValue = useDeferredValue(value)

-# Parameters
+## Parameters

-1. value: The value you want to defer.
+`value`: The value you want to defer.
 It can have any type.

-# Returns
+## Returns

 During the initial render, the returned deferred value will be the same as the value you provided.
 During updates, React will first attempt a re-render with the old value (so it will return the old value), and then try another re-render in background with the new value (so it will return the updated value).

-# Caveats
+## Caveats

 1. The values you pass to useDeferredValue should either be primitive values (like strings and numbers) or objects created outside of rendering.
 If you